-This designer’s website features plenty of white space interspersed with stylish, black-and-white and color photos.
+This website for designer Monika Rimiene features plenty of white space interspersed with stylish, black-and-white and color photos.
 It’s elegant in its simplicity, alternating white and gray backgrounds with two colorful photo galleries.

-As you might expect, professional videographer Vitalis Mika’s website makes excellent use of video clips.
+As you might expect, professional videographer Vitalis Mika’s website, Video Camp, makes excellent use of video clips.
 It pairs videos shot in various styles with simple text that highlights the benefits of well-constructed video for effective marketing.

-This cosmetics company website uses splashes of coordinated color to create an eye-catching effect.
+Cosmetic comapny LetiqueDK's website uses splashes of coordinated color to create an eye-catching effect.
 The footer and all of the buttons on the site match the signature shade of green found on the brand’s product packaging.
-A solid white background supports information-rich text and an Instagram® feed gallery.
+A solid white background supports information-rich text and an Instagram feed gallery.